Shuaigle/discover-coffee-stores-around/README.md

 Nextjs only download the images we are now using.

 ### Static Site Generation
-Added SSG properties to pre-render the coffee-store pages
+Added SSG properties to pre-render the coffee-store pages.

+### Foursquare API
+It was used to fetch the nearby coffee shops!

-### Icons Oh
+### Unsplash API
+I use this for creating high quality coffee store images.